ksoichiro/gradle-console-reporter/README.md

         // Set this property to false if you don't need stacktrace.
         // Default is true.
         stacktraceEnabled true

+        // Set this property to false if you don't need colorized output.
+        // Default is true.
+        colorEnabled true
     }

     jacoco {